shimaore/ccnq3/applications/couch_daemon/README.md

 database.

 It is meant to provide API (REST/JSON) calls.
-In order to keep performance and stability at reasonable levels, it SHOULD NOT contain static content (web pages, etc.); these should be part of your management website, not part of CCNQ3.
+In order to keep performance and stability at reasonable levels, it SHOULD NOT serve static content (web pages, etc.); these should be part of your management website, not part of CCNQ3.